 The debate about frozen turkey versus fresh turkey continues even as Thanksgiving approaches.
 While the frozen option may be cheaper, when it comes to flavor and juiciness, fresh turkey is the clear winner.
 If a big turkey will be the staple of your Thanksgiving feast, you’ll want it to be the best quality and most tasteful bird, won’t you?
-Luckily, there are plenty of places in Seattle to buy or order fresh turkeys for Thanksgiving.
+Luckily at Established Moving & Storage, we want to make sure you know that there are plenty of places to buy a fresh turkey for Thanksgiving in Seattle.

 Bob’s Quality Meats